atinuke03/LITA_Class_Documentation/README.md

   1. Data cleaning
   2. Analysis
   3. Data visualization

 - Structured Query Language is used for quering of data
 - Github is used for protfolio building

+## Data cleaning and Preparation
+At the initial phase of data cleaning and preparation, the following actions was performed:
+ 1. Data loading and inspection
+ 2. Handling missing